Develop your first AI agent in Microsoft Foundry

 -

-In the chat pane, enter the prompt
+After adding the web_search tool, in the chat pane, enter the prompt

 Find a vintage computer store near Seattle(or your local city!) and review the response.The model should have searched the Web for vintage computer stores near the specific city.